infinitered/ChainReactApp2019/README.md

 1. Install the latest version of [Homebrew](https://brew.sh/)

-This conversation was marked as resolved by robinheinze

 2. Make sure you have Node installed (at least 8.6.0).
 If you don't:

 If you use NVM: